khushi-0912/CpuScheduler/README.md

 --> INSTALLATION:

-1. Clone the repository to your local machine using:https://github.com/khushi-0912/CpuScheduler.git
+1. Clone the repository to your local machine using: git clone https://github.com/khushi-0912/CpuScheduler.git

 2. Navigate to the project directory: cd CpuScheduler